1992 Vietnamese legislative election

 Parliamentary elections were held in Vietnam on 19 July 1992.
-The Vietnamese Fatherland Front was the only party to contest the election, although independent candidates were also allowed for the first time.
+The Communist Party of Vietnam was the only party to contest the election, although independent candidates were also allowed, but must be affiliated with the Vietnamese Fatherland Front.
+Non-affiliated candidates were allowed to run for the first time in this election.
 While the VFF nominated 599 candidates (almost 90% of which were members of the Communist Party), there were only two independents.
 The VFF won all 395 seats.